felixlopz/hubrise-test-task/content/apps/catalog-manager/en/user-interface.md

 When you open a Catalog, the Product page is displayed.
 This lists all your products grouped by Category.
 To add a new category, click **New category** and enter a name.

-For each product, the following can be viewed/edited in the details pane:
+For each product, the following can be viewed/edited in the product's details pane:

 - Description
 - Images
 - Variations
 - Options List

-Variations are typically used to provide different varieties of the base product, such as size.
+Variations are typically used to provide different varieties of the base product, such as size or colour.
 Options allow you to specify optional items over and above the varations.

 ---

-**IMPORTANT NOTE:** Each variation has its own Ref code and price which must be entered.
-If a product has no variations, then a Ref code (and price) for the base product needs to be entered.
+**IMPORTANT NOTE:** Each variation has its own product ref code and price which must be entered if you are connecting an EPOS.
+If a product has no variations, then the ref code for the base product needs to be entered.

 ---

-You can re-arrange the order in which items are displayed in each category by using the drag handle to drag and drop products.
+You can rearrange the order in which items are displayed in each category by using the drag handle to drag and drop products.

 ![Catalog Manager Product List](../images/002-en-product-list.png)